Editor's note: Dr. Ophelia Garmon-Brown passed away on Nov. 17, 2021.

 The book was conceived as a way to help “people who have had this devastating diagnosis placed upon them … to find some hope in it, somewhere,” Garmon-Brown said.

-You can readily find hope in Garmon-Brown and the way she’s continued to live life, even as she’s undergone years of treatment.
-She wants to inspire people living with cancer to do the same – and to be able to say, “OK, I have this diagnosis.
+You can readily find hope in Garmon-Brown and the way she continued to live life, even as she underwent years of treatment.
+She wanted to inspire people living with cancer to do the same – and to be able to say, “OK, I have this diagnosis.
 But this diagnosis is not me.”